top of page

 ‘ParkLife is a club where you can bring your friends and you can do stuff like painting, drawing and poetry!
 You will make a difference in the lives of both people and animals.’

-Deptford Green students.
+Deptford Green School students.

 bottom of page